 1962: Birthdate of Abraham Kwastler who gained fame as broadcaster Avri Gilad who has been listed “among the top-ten TV earners.”

-1962: Prime Minister David Ben-Gurion attends the founding ceremony for the city of Arad.
+1962: Prime Minister David Ben-Gurion attended the founding ceremony for the city of Arad.

 1965: The port of Ashdod port opened for business when a freighter docked at the port for the first time.